Wilson family responds to "overwhelming" attention after viral commencement video

 "I'm a very behind-the-scenes person," said Sharonda, who received phone calls and emails from national media outlets requesting interviews.
 She said CMU's communication team was a big help with fielding calls from media and relaying information to her and Stephan.

 Sharonda said she is excited for Stephan to begin his career in Charleston and looks forward to visiting him.
-She said the rule for all of her children is to talk on the phone at least three days per week, and she will keep that rule when Stephan moves.
+She said the rule for all of her children is to talk on the phone at least three days per week, which she will enforce while he is in South Carolina.

 "When I can hear them speak, I can tell if something's not right," she said.

 Stephan said his mom's decision to miss her own commencement to be at his is characteristic of how she has been throughout his academic career.
-He said she went out of her way to communicate with his teachers in high school to make sure he did his homework and she continued to check in with him about homework at least once per week in college.
+He said she went out of her way to communicate with his teachers in high school to make sure he did his homework, and she continued to check in with him about homework at least once each week in college.

 She has always been there for Stephan and his three siblings.
 He said she would leave work early to go to recitals and she always drove her kids to school and extracurricular activities.
 At one point, she was driving her children to three different schools while working third-shift at a 911 call center.